Perelyn-sama/wager_cli/README.md

 ```bash
 git clone https://github.com/Perelyn-sama/wager_cli
 ```
-Next, you have to enter the `wager_cli` then install it
+Next, you have to enter the `wager_cli` directory then install it
 ```bash
 cd wager_cli
 cargo install .